mm04926412/Site-Net/README.md

 Repository used for generating results for [Deep InfoMax paper title here].
-Repository intended strictly for reproduction rather than general usage at the current time.
+The repository is provided as is for the purposes of providing the code used to generate the results in the paper and for reproduction of the results.
 ## Environments

 A conda environment .yaml file has been included which will allow the construction of an anaconda environment.
 This conda environment can be created using

 ##### conda env create -f sitenet_env.yaml

 For this file to resolve properly the channel priority on conda must be set to strict.
 For convinience, create_sitenet_env.sh has been provided.
 This .sh file will store the current value of the channel priority, set the channel priority to strict, and then revert it back to whatever the previous setting was after the environment is installed.
-By default the name of the virtual environment will be sitenet_env.yaml and can be activated with
+The default name of this environment is pytorch2201 but can be changed without consequence.

-##### conda activate sitenet_env
+##### conda activate *Env Name*

-This local environment contains the same versions of all key packages used to generate the original results
+This local environment contains the same versions of all key packages used to generate the original results if built using create_sitenet_env.sh

 ## Scripts for reproducing paper results